 Not to be outdone by the city centre, Aalst boasts a European arboretum called Stadspark.
 Finished in 1915, it is a delightful area: bordering on woodland, small walking trails carry visitors around lush vegetation and ponds with swans and other birdlife.
 A mirror pond adorned with arches is where you’ll find locals trying their luck at fishing.
 For children there is a playground, and for the adults a small cafe called ‘t Melkhuisje (the little milk house).

 Every Monday evening from July to August, concerts in the Stadspark organised by a group called Parkies attract thousands of people.
-For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert (in 2017 it featured pieces by Bach, Beethoven and Saint-Saëns) and run a few other activities throughout the year.
+For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert and run a few other activities throughout the year.

 For cycling enthusiasts, Aalst will be a welcome destination.
 The Tour of Flanders (Ronde van Vlaanderen) is an annual event, taking place in early April, which goes through Aalst.
 It is the last event of the Flemish Cycling Week (Vlaamse Wielerweek).